Loans for Parents

-You will get a credit decision immediately, if approved you’ll also need to complete a Master Promissory Note (MPN) online while on studentloans.gov.
+You will get a credit decision immediately.
+If approved, you will also need to complete a Loan Agreement for a PLUS Loan (MPN) at studentloans.gov.

 The application will be sent to Wichita State with either the approval or denial* noted.

-Below are the maximum additional funds that can be borrowed by your student in addition to their current awards:
+Below are the maximum additional funds that can be borrowed by your student in addition to their current financial aid:

-- Students with 59 credit hours or below (Freshman/Sophomores) – up to $4000/academic year
+- Students with less than 60 credit hours earned (Freshman/Sophomores) – up to $4,000/academic year